Submit your proposal for the 2026 Temple from October 1 through October 31, 2025!

 A. No, Burning Man’s in-house pyro team will make sure it burns quickly and evenly.
 This team will meet with you early in your planning to make sure the Temple is built in a way that can be burned and collapsed in a predictable and safe manner.
 Your help will be needed early Sunday to strike the non-burnables and to help place the additional firewood.

 A. Leaving No Trace is one of the 10 Principles of Burning Man.
 Our community respects the environment and we are committed to leaving no physical trace of our activities wherever we gather.
 We clean up after ourselves and endeavor, whenever possible, to leave places in a better state than when we found them.
 Because Leaving No Trace is an integral value in our community, you and your crew will be responsible for fully cleaning the Temple site of all debris and ashes after the burn.
-You will need to identify an LNT Lead and submit an LNT plan with your proposal.
+You will need to identify an LNT Lead and, if you are selected as the Temple artist, you will also need to submit an LNT plan.
 Please read this page for general information on LNT for Black Rock City artists before writing your LNT plan.